23. The Bohr Model (1).

 h=

-Planck’s constant =6.626 × 10-34 Js
+Planck’s constant = 6.626 × 10-34 Js

-π = 3.14(constant)
+π = 3.14 (constant)

 Thus, the angular momentum of an electron can have only certain discrete values.

-3] Electromagnetic radiation occurs only when an electron moves from one orbit to another – As long as the electron stays in a given orbit it does not radiate energy thus, its energy remains constant in a particular orbit.
-The energy of the electron changes only when it changes its energy levels i.e either it goes from a high energy level to a low energy level or vice versa.
+As long as an electron stays in a given orbit it does not radiate energy.
+This indicates that the energy of an electron remains constant in a particular orbit.
+The energy of an electron changes only when it goes from a high energy level to a low energy level or vice versa.

-4] Classical electromagnetic(EM) theory is NOT applicable to orbiting electrons.
+4] Classical electromagnetic (EM) theory is NOT applicable to the orbiting electrons.

 5] Newtonian mechanics is applicable to orbiting electrons.

-6] Energy of the orbiting electron, Eelectron = Ekinetic + Epotential.
+6] Energy of the orbiting electron, Eelectron = Ekinetic + Epotential

-“When we have flees on an elephant,it’s the flees that do all the jumping”
+“When we have flees on an elephant, it’s the flees that do all the jumping”

 7] Planck – Einstein relation applies to electronic transitions –